ConEmu/ConEmu.github.io/en/SettingsFast.md

 ### Preferred color scheme   {#color-scheme}

+Here you may choose one of the predefined or user-defined [color schemes](SettingsColors.html).

 ### Single instance mode   {#single-instance}

+Use one ConEmu window when starting new console from shortcut or somewhere.
+This may be disabled by ‘/nosingle’ or forced by ‘/single’ switches

 ### Quake-style   {#quake-style}

+Let ConEmu acts like consoles in video games, slide down from the top of the screen.

 ### Show-hide hotkey   {#show-hide-hotkey}

+Choose [global hotkey](GlobalHotKeys.html) to show and hide ConEmu window.

 ### Install keyboard hooks   {#keyboard-hooks}